Board of Directors

 Jean Gutheim Kaiser, Manager

 Having spent more than 20 years as a managing partner in a small design/build firm in Chicago, Ms. Kaiser brings a repertoire of leadership and management skills to the Foundation for Hearing and Speech Rehabilitation.
 She is not afraid to take charge and handle any problems that come her way and pursues the many opportunities that the non-profit sector brings.
 Ms. Kaiser’s experience and expertise in event planning, accounting, legal, financial and human resources, and passion for public service makes her a great asset to FHSR.

 Anna Tess M. ED, Chair

-Ms. Tess is a teacher of the deaf at Child’s Voice, an oral deaf school located in Wood Dale Illinois for the past two years.
-Prior to joining Child’s Voice, she received her Masters in Deaf Education at Vanderbilt University in Nashville, TN.
+Ms. Tess is the school coordinator of the deaf at Child’s Voice, an oral deaf school located in Wood Dale Illinois.
+She was a teacher at the school for four years prior to becoming the school coordinator.
+Ms. Tess received her Masters in Deaf Education at Vanderbilt University in Nashville, TN.
 She is currently pursuing her Doctorate in Special Education from Illinois State University.
 Having been born deaf herself, Ms. Tess was one of the first generation recipients of cochlear implants, receiving her first implant at the age of 2 and her second at the age of 18.
 When she is not teaching children with hearing loss, Ms. Tess competes in marathons, spends time with her family, friends and dog.